 A distillery was established in Jura in 1810.
 Originally it was called Craighouse but was renamed Small Isles Distillery before changing again to Caol Nan Eilean.
 Locals often referred to it, however, as simply, Jura distillery.
 The best account of the early distillery is to be found in The Whisky Distilleries of the United Kingdom by Alfred Barnard.

-Barnard was a journalist who set out to travel the length and breadth of the UK between 1885 and 1887, visiting an incredible 162 distilleries along the way.
-The result was a 500 page book of technical information regarding the distilleries with beautifully descriptive accounts of their locations.
-Even today it remains arguably the most important whisky book ever written.
+Barnard was a journalist who set out to travel the length and breadth of the UK between 1885 and 1887.
+He visited an incredible 162 distilleries along the way.
+The result of his epic journey was a 500-page tome of technical information and beautifully descriptive accounts of distilleries and their locations.
+Even today, it remains arguably the most important whisky book ever written.

-Barnard describes Jura as ‘very romantic, the mountains rising precipitately from the sea, some of them to the height of 2,500 feet above sea level… Upon these majestic heights no trees strike root, and here and there beetling crags project, with no shadow to break their terrible ruggedness… It’s bays project all the charms of Oban in miniature, and the mountain lochs team with trout.’
+Barnard describes Jura as… “very romantic, the mountains rising precipitately from the sea, some of them to the height of 2,500 feet above sea level… Upon these majestic heights no trees strike root, and here and there beetling crags project, with no shadow to break their terrible ruggedness… It’s bays project all the charms of Oban in miniature, and the mountain lochs team with trout.”

 Of the distillery itself he says “one of the handsomest we have seen…” and goes on to describe in some detail each building on the three-acre site and much of the equipment therein “three Pot Stills – one of them, a Wash Still, contains 6,650 gallons, the other two, which are spirit stills, hold 2,350 and 1,200 gallons respectively... …3,504 casks are held in the warehouses containing 232,000 gallons of whisky at various ages.”